maliut/gatsby-remark-encrypt/README.md

   )
 }

-// in your template, decide to show encrypted view or normal view according to `frontmatter.password` export default ({ data }) => (
+// in your template, decide to show encrypted view or normal view according to `post.fields.encrypted` export default ({ data }) => (
   ...
   {post.fields.encrypted ? (